Current Initiatives

 Upcoming Meeting Dates

-Meetings will take place at the Indiana Resource Center for Autism with a virtual option available for those who are unable to attend in person.
+Meetings will take place at the Indiana Resource Center for Autism (address below) with a virtual option available for those who are unable to attend in person.

 2810 E Discovery Parkway